Kqjy/MyFSIO/docs.md

 ```

 The UI will reflect this change as soon as the request completes thanks to the hot reload.

+### UI Object Browser

+The bucket detail page includes a powerful object browser with the following features:

+#### Folder Navigation

+Objects with forward slashes (`/`) in their keys are displayed as a folder hierarchy.
+Click a folder row to navigate into it.
+A breadcrumb navigation bar shows your current path and allows quick navigation back to parent folders or the root.

+#### Pagination & Infinite Scroll

+- Objects load in configurable batches (50, 100, 150, 200, or 250 per page)
+- Scroll to the bottom to automatically load more objects (infinite scroll)
+- A **Load more** button is available as a fallback for touch devices or when infinite scroll doesn't trigger
+- The footer shows the current load status (e.g., "Showing 100 of 500 objects")

+#### Bulk Operations

+- Select multiple objects using checkboxes
+- **Bulk Delete**: Delete multiple objects at once
+- **Bulk Download**: Download selected objects as individual files

+#### Search & Filter

+Use the search box to filter objects by name in real-time.
+The filter applies to the currently loaded objects.

+#### Error Handling

+If object loading fails (e.g., network error), a friendly error message is displayed with a **Retry** button to attempt loading again.

+#### Object Preview

+Click any object row to view its details in the preview sidebar:
+- File size and last modified date
+- ETag (content hash)
+- Custom metadata (if present)
+- Download and presign (share link) buttons
+- Version history (when versioning is enabled)

+#### Drag & Drop Upload

+Drag files directly onto the objects table to upload them to the current bucket and folder path.

 ## 6. Presigned URLs